atomgalaxy/libciabatta/README.md

 };
 ```

-And this is the test driver.
+For completeness, the test driver:
 ```cpp
 int main() {
     concrete c;